-Conclusion about cmd scripts to batch rename files in Windows
+Conclusion on batch rename files in Windows 10

-In conclusion, the Windows command prompt provides a powerful and efficient way to rename multiple files at once without the need for third-party software.
+In conclusion, the Windows command prompt provides a powerful and efficient way to rename multiple files with Windows cmd tools without any third-party software.
 Through the use of various rename command options, you can easily change prefixes, suffixes, remove unwanted characters, and even rename file extensions.

 This tutorial has covered several examples that can be adapted to your needs, making it a valuable resource for anyone looking to manage their files more effectively.
 Remember to always navigate to the appropriate directory before executing any commands, and practice caution when making changes to your files.
 With these tools at your disposal, you can streamline your file management and save time and effort in the process.